turksmathstuff/turksmathstuff.github.io/apcalcreview.md

 I believe that if you have a plan for how to study, you can be very well prepared for the AP Calculus AB and BC exams and get a 5, which should be your ultimate goal.

 # The Plan (Calc AB)
 My class follows the assignments in the table below.
 (I've just kind of estimated due dates because I'm doing this generically for any year, but they always start in mid-February and go until right around the Friday before AP exams start.)
 There are a lot of assignments and it is a lot of work, but it's worth it when most of the students get a 5 on the exam.
+You can download a copy of this assignment sheet [here.](https://drive.google.com/file/d/12F8uKCNxHbpZhsvUB3xzOB4CuA1QBUBc/view?usp=share_link)

 <details>
   <summary>Click to show table of assignments.</summary>